Kaggle Kernels and Google Colab are great.

 It’s straightforward how to connect CPU and motherboard power cables.
 However, it may be challenging to connect front panel cables for the first time.
 The following video was helpful in my case:

 There may be still a few remaining cables to connect to the MoBo.
 In my case, I had USB, audio and Type-C power cables.
-The first two I was able to connect while the last one required an adapter since my MoBo doesn't have Type-C ports.
+The first two I was able to connect while the last one required an adapter since my MoBo doesn’t have Type-C ports.
 So I kept it disconnected.
-By the way, PCPartsPicker can warn you about such an issue in advanced.
+By the way, PCPartsPicker can warn you about such an issue in advance.

 Additionally, you may need to connect coolers which come with your computer case.

 At this point, you may try to apply power to your PC but you will get no video signal until you install your graphic card.